 Must I Go to Court Or Can My Lawyer Go For Me?

-The Raleigh Lawyers of Kurtz & Blum Discuss When You Are and Are Not Required to Go to Court
+When You Are and Are Not Required to Go to Court

 In North Carolina we have a category of crimes or infractions that are considered waivable offenses.
 That’s so you won’t have to go to court for something simple like speeding.
 In waivable offenses, an attorney is allowed to go to court for their client.
 We routinely handle waivable cases without our clients having to show up for court.
 In those cases we have our clients deposit money with us for us to hold in trust for them.
 We then pay the cost of court and any fines out of that trust money.
 Whatever remains after we have paid the costs is returned to our client.
 It is of course an added convenience for our clients not to have to appear in court unless it is a mandatory appearance situation.
 We will happily answer this question for you on a case-by-case, and court date by court date basis.